AdobeDocs/genstudio.en/help/user-guide/content/overview.md

 ---
-title: Overview of [!DNL Content]
+title: Overview of Adobe GenStudio for Performance Marketers [!DNL Content]
 description: Learn how to find, edit, reuse, and share brand-approved assets in one, intuitive portal.
 feature: Attributes, Content, Templates
 ---

-# GenStudio [!DNL Content]
+# Adobe GenStudio for Performance Marketers [!DNL Content]

-GenStudio [!DNL Content] provides a central location to store, find, and share all brand-approved assets, experiences, and templates.
+GenStudio for Performance Marketers [!DNL Content] provides a central location to store, find, and share all brand-approved assets, experiences, and templates.
 You can edit and remix content, gain insight on content usage and sentiment, and refresh and repurpose existing assets using generative AI.

 ## [!DNL Content] use cases